AdnanHafeez19/Customer-Sentiment-Analysis/README.md

 Overview
 In this project, we:

-Scraped customer reviews from Flipkart’s product page.
+Scraped customer reviews from Amazon’s product page.

 Preprocessed the review data for sentiment analysis.